dbolivar/programming_challenges_exercises/README.md

-# programming_challenges_exercises
+# Programming challenges and exercises
-Programming challenges and exercises
+This repository contains my implementations for various programming challenges and exercises.
+The languages are usually Python, C99 and C++17.